 Contact reviewers individually.
 Scientists tend to respond to requests if you are dealing with a problem that they believe to be important.
-Try to find reviewers who are likely to be aware of research that might dispute your findings.
-Send them personal messages requesting help.
-Mass appeals, such as posting a working paper on the Internet, have rarely led to useful reviews for us.
+Try to find reviewers who are likely to be aware of

 It is difficult to get useful suggestions during presentations.
 We suggest providing a form for comments, asking for comments, and stopping with five minutes left for people in the audience to write suggestions.
 The process of preparing and delivering the paper to an audience often proves useful by encouraging one to anticipate objections.